nvidia-holoscan/holohub/applications/laser_detection_app/README.md

 ## Hardware requirements

 ### 1. USB camera
 The app is designed using [Logitech 4k Pro Webcam](https://www.logitech.com/en-us/products/webcams/4kprowebcam.960-001390.html?utm_source=google&utm_source=Google&utm_medium=Paid-Search&utm_campaign=DEPT_FY25_QX_USA_LO_Logi_DTX-Logitech-PMax_Google_na&gad_source=1&gclid=Cj0KCQjwzva1BhD3ARIsADQuPnUJKLsoYuS-GIrre9P-cJz28NXW6jaQjIzPG2dLoLr4Yi6qBfKLCUoaAkIkEALw_wcB).
+A different webcam can also be used, but if resolution settings are different the application code and yaml file will need to be updated accordingly.

 ### 2. EVT camera
 Visit [Holoscan SDK user guide](https://docs.nvidia.com/holoscan/sdk-user-guide/emergent_setup.html) to check the hardware requirements for EVT camera.

 ### 3. Monitor
-Any matte screen monitor with refreshrate at least 120fps is required to see the performance differences betweent the two camera sources.
+Any matte screen monitor with a refresh rate of at least 120fps is required to see the performance differences between the two camera sources.

 ### 4. Laser pointer
 Please make sure to only buy laser pointers that are safe to use for viewing purposes.

-## Setting up IGX development box
+## Setting up IGX Development Kit

 ### 1. Setup the EVT camera